 Victoria is a British drama television series created by Daisy Goodwin and starring Jenna Coleman and Rufus Sewell.

-There are many fascinating history lessons contained within the new Masterpiece series currently showing on PBS.
+There are many fascinating history lessons contained within the PBS Masterpiece series.

 Here are 10 of our favorites.